 - Scheduling playback.

-To learn how to schedule playback for different times of the day, refer to the Playback Scheduling Tutorial.
+To learn how to schedule content loop playback for different times of the day, refer to the Playback Scheduling Tutorial.

-To learn how to play video in Panel A of Video Kiosk’s Digital Signage multi-panel Widget Mode, refer to the Digital Signage Widget Mode Tutorial.
+To learn how to display images in different panels of Video Kiosk’s Split-Screen Mode, refer to the Digital Signage Split Screen Tutorial.

 Controlling the Display